Andorra and the euro: Currency agreements

-Coin design
+Andorran euro design

 A design competition for the national side of the euro coins was launched on 19 March 2013, with a deadline of 16 April.
-The winning designs were announced on 16 May and depict a pyrenean chamois on the 1, 2 and 5 euro cent pieces, the Church of Santa Coloma and a depiction of Christ from the church Sant Martí de la Cortinada on the 10, 20, and 50 euro cent pieces, and Casa de la Vall on the 1 euro piece.
+The winning designs were announced on 16 May and depict a Pyrenean chamois and a bearded vulture on the 1, 2 and 5 euro cent pieces, the Church of Santa Coloma d'Andorra and a depiction of Christ from the church Sant Martí de la Cortinada on the 10, 20, and 50 euro cent pieces, and Casa de la Vall on the 1 euro piece.
 The government had previously decided that the Coat of arms of Andorra would be featured on the 2 euro piece.
 Final approval of the coins was in late June, at which point they were forwarded to the EU for their consent.
 In August, a spokesperson for Cinca confirmed that the design of the 10, 20 and 50 euro cent pieces had been modified to remove the depiction of Christ due to objections from the European Commission on the grounds of religious neutrality.